weAIDB/CrackSQL/README.md

 | **GPT-4o**                     | 61.29                                               | 61.29                                               | 50.79                                                | 44.44                                                | 60.47                                                   | 55.81                                                   |
 | **CrackSQL (Ours)**                          | **87.1**                                       | **74.19**                                      | **85.71**                                       | **79.37**                                       | **69.77**                                          | **67.44**                                          |

 ## 🖥️ Demo

+The following showcases the primary pages of the CrackSQL interface service, including the service guidance homepage and detailed translation process.

 - Homepage of the deployed translation service: